BU 375 Operations

 - critical path: longest network path; determines project duration

-- critical activities: activites on the critical path
+- critical activities: activities on the critical path

 - slack time: allowable slippage for a path